rohit-gohri/jira-ci-cd-integration/README.md

 #### Use with Gitlab Environments to send Release Info

-If you provide an environment block it will instead send a deployment event instead of build event.
+If you provide an environment block it will send a deployment event instead of build event.

 ```yaml
 jira-deploy-integration-on-success: